radixdlt/radixdlt-wallet-android/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+# Note:

+For the time being please use branch [release/1.0.0-beta](https://github.com/radixdlt/radixdlt-wallet-android/tree/release/1.0.0-beta) to build the project.
+Work is being done in this and other branches where v2 of the wallet is being built.

 # Radix DLT Android Wallet

 This branch of the Radix Android Wallet `release/1.0.0-beta` is the start of what is to come from our future public _BETANET_ release.